 About The Dakine Gore-Tex Gloves and Mitts

-For great value in Gore-Tex gloves and mittens check out the Dakine Sequoia for Women or the Dakine Titan for Men.
+For great value in Gore-Tex gloves check out the Dakine Sequoia for Women or the Dakine Titan for Men.
 Most importantly, they are lined with Gore-Tex + Gore Warm technology to keep your hands warm and dry while winter hiking.

 PROS and CONS of the Dakine Gore-Tex Gloves and Mitts